bogoconic1/Qgentic-AI/README.md

   - `hitl_models`: Human-In-The-Loop model list.
 If non-empty, these models will be used instead of LLM-based dynamic selection (default: `[]`).
 Example: `["xgboost", "lightgbm", "deberta-v3-large"]`
   - `enable_web_search`: Enable web search for SOTA strategies (default: true)

+- **developer**: Developer agent settings:
+  - `hitl_instructions`: Human-In-The-Loop instructions list.
+If non-empty, these instructions are added to the developer's system prompt to guide code implementation (default: `[]`).
+Example: `["Use gradient clipping to prevent exploding gradients", "Implement mixed precision training", "Focus on domain-specific data augmentation"]`

 > **Patch Mode (Experimental)** – The developer supports a token-efficient diff workflow.
 > Toggle `runtime.patch_mode_enabled: true` to request unified diffs (with line numbers)
 > from the model instead of full files.
 This feature is still being tuned.